btoderian/squashvid/README.md

 # 5. Troubleshooting
 'ffmpeg' is not recognized: Ensure FFmpeg is installed.
-If it is installed but not in your System PATH, you can specify the absolute path to ffmpeg.exe inside the crop_tool.py script in the cmd list.
+If it is installed but not in your System PATH, you can specify the absolute path to ffmpeg.exe inside the squash_tool.py script in the cmd list.

 Window closes immediately: This usually indicates an incorrect path in the CONDA_PATH or SCRIPT_PATH variables.
 Double-check that both files exist at the specified locations.

-File in use error: Ensure the video file you are trying to crop is not open in another application (e.g., VLC, Windows Media Player, or Premiere Pro) during processing.
+File in use error: Ensure the video file you are trying to compress is not open in another application (e.g., VLC, Windows Media Player, or Premiere Pro) during processing.

 Missing _h265.mp4 file: If the original file is gone but no new file appeared, check your disk space.
 FFmpeg will fail if there isn't enough room to write the new file, but the script is designed not to trash your original unless the squash is verified.
 ---